 They were the pioneers with excursions out of the traditional.
 With them the city is known from another perspective: make visits to “Cantinas” (Costa Rica expressions for popular bars), Cafes, Art Galleries, Architecture Tours, Gastronomic tours, and by bicycle.
 They offer secret stories and peculiar data of the capital.
-Interestingly, the “ticos” are the one who make this tour, they want to rediscover their city.
+Interestingly, the “ticos” are the ones who make this tour, they want to rediscover their city.
 Very interesting their proposals!

 Where to stay?

 There are hotels for all tastes and budgets.
-From 5 star hotels, to small, cheaper hotels.
-To be in the middle of everything and be able to explore the capital on walking distance, it is better to stay in hotels that are close to the National Museums and Theater.
+From 5 star hotels to small, cheaper hotels.
+To be in the middle of everything and be able to explore the capital within walking distance, it is better to stay in hotels that are close to the National Museums and Theater.
 I could suggest the Gran Hotel Costa Rica, Aurola, Presidente, Sleep Inn, Dunn Inn, and Colonial, as the best located.

-Generally travelers stay the first and last night in San Jose, prudential time to get to know the city.
+Generally, travelers stay the first and last night in San Jose, prudential time to get to know the city.
 Because it is a small city, it is quickly traveled and it is not necessary to stay longer.

 - Teatro Nacional